OpenDroneMap/WebODM/slate/source/includes/reference/_task.md

 ----- | -----------
-all   | Archive (.zip) containing all assets, including an orthophoto, TMS tiles, a textured 3D model and point cloud in various formats. geotiff | GeoTIFF orthophoto. texturedmesh | Archive (.zip) containing the textured 3D model las | Point cloud in .LAS format. ply | Point cloud in .PLY format. csv | Point cloud in .CSV format.
+all   | Archive (.zip) containing all assets, including an orthophoto, TMS tiles, a textured 3D model and point cloud in various formats. geotiff | GeoTIFF orthophoto. texturedmodel | Archive (.zip) containing the textured 3D model las | Point cloud in .LAS format. ply | Point cloud in .PLY format. csv | Point cloud in .CSV format.